inevitable-team/compiled-mcr-events/README.md

   - [Deploying](#deploying)
   - [Contributing](#contributing)

-## Prerequisites
+## Installation

+### Prerequisites/required software

 To start using this project, you will need to have the following programs installed:

 - [NodeJS](https://nodejs.org/en/)

-## Installation
+### Project dependencies

-Once you have NodeJS installed, run the following command at the root of the project to download all the dependencies:
+Run the following command at the root of the project to download all the dependencies:

 ```
 npm i